table106/buckshot/README.md

-# buckshot
+# buckshot roulette, text version
-idiot attempts to write buckshot roulette in python with text
+hey there, im trying to make buckshot roulette in python with text. pretty cool right? yeah well im not sure if its cool but either way i just needed a place to store this thing feel free to contribute